puppetlabs/puppet-docs/source/pe/3.2/install_upgrading.markdown

 ### Running a 3.x Master with 2.8.x Agents is not Supported

 3.x versions of PE contain changes to the MCollective module that are not compatible with 2.8.x agents.
 When running a 3.x master with a 2.8.x agent, it is possible that puppet will still continue to run and check into the console, but this means puppet is running in a degraded state that is not supported.

-### Upgrading from PE 2.x or 3.0.0?
-Check the [upgrade instructions for PE 3.1](../3.1/install_upgrading.html) for specific instructions, issues, and warnings.

 ### Upgrades to PE 3.2.x or Later Removes Commented Authentication Sections from `rubycas-server/config.yml`